deep-entertainment/safehouse/design/dialogs/brianna2.md

 > *MARJORIE*
 >
-> I already read, that Calvin was involved.
+> I've already read that Calvin was involved.

 > *BRIANNA*
 >